krasserm/super-resolution/README.md

 ## DIV2K dataset

 For training and validation on [DIV2K](https://data.vision.ee.ethz.ch/cvl/DIV2K/) images, applications should use the provided `DIV2K` data loader.
-It automatically downloads DIV2K images to `.div2k` directory and converts them to binary format for faster loading.
+It automatically downloads DIV2K images to `.div2k` directory and converts them to a different format for faster loading.

 ### Training dataset